 - A people person - you will need to be a people person, able to strike up conversations with strangers and build trust and empathy with people from diverse backgrounds

 - A head for seo.
 You will also need to be comfortable dealing with data, optimising content, understanding hashtags, cross-linking, alt tags for images, writing metadata and building powerful URLs

 - An eye for visuals.
 We create inspiring images that elicit pride and empathy.
 You'll have an eye for Instagram worthy posts.

 - Be an ideas person We are helping develop a new model of sustainable community journalism that no wonder else has done.
 You will need to keep abreast of what others are doing and be willing to try new things.

 Experience, salary and working arrangements

-Experience: The ideal candidate will have one to three years of experience as an intern/assistant in one or more of Journalism, Digital Marketing or Social Media.
+Experience: The ideal candidate will have one to two years of experience as an intern/assistant in one or more of Journalism, Digital Marketing or Social Media.
 If you have little or no experience, please enquire about our three-month internship programme instead.

-Email firstname.lastname@example.org before 2pm on Monday 1 October 2018 with:
+Email firstname.lastname@example.org before 9pm on Sunday 20th February 2022 with:

-- Your CV
+- Your CV of course!